 All right, stay right there.

-Uh number one best selling author, understanding Trump, Newt Gingrich is with us.
+Number one best-selling author, Understanding Trump, Newt Gingrich, is with us.

-We'll get to more of his uh insightful comments when we get back.
+We'll get to more of his insightful comments when we get back.

-As we continue with number one New York Times best selling author, former Speaker of the House, Newt Gingrich, his book Understanding Trump.
+All right, as we continue with number one New York Times best-selling author, former Speaker of the House, Newt Gingrich, his book, Understanding Trump.

-So while I was away, we discovered that James Comey, in fact, had written long before he ever interviewed Hillary Clinton or seventeen other key witnesses, the exoneration of Hillary.
+So while I was away, we discovered that James Comey, in fact, had written long before he ever interviewed Hillary Clinton or 17 other key witnesses, the exoneration of Hillary.

 And to me, it just screams of a political fix being in.